Amy: The new Hunter in town

 “It was great to bat with Laura.
 She’s incredibly clear about her plans and I think this really helped me when I was out there as she helped me establish what I was trying to do and supported me in doing it,” Hunter, who is supported by the Mary Peters Trust, says.

 “I have played a lot of cricket with Laura at the Typhoons.
 She’s an amazing person to play under as regardless of how you are doing, she will always support you and back you.
 This season when I was struggling for Typhoons, she kept backing and reassuring me.
 Laura has definitely made me a better cricketer.
-I have [learnt], and continue to learn so much from the way she goes about her game.”
+I have

 The right-hander continued to bat on at the same pace while Delany went after the home side’s bowlers.